 Staying hydrated makes all the difference for me at the higher altitudes.
 On the drive to the mountain drink about 32 ounces of a hydrating beverage.
 Beverages that hydrate you are ones with a small amount of sugar and sodium.
 I personally like Hydrant or Nuun.
 They help your body absorb and transport the fluid and start your day with a solid hydration base.
 Because winter is cold, thirst isn’t triggered like it is when its hot, you have to consciously drink.
 Fill your water bottle the night before and set it next to your car keys!

-Hydration and carrying water on me makes a huge difference in my energy level on the mountain.
-It doesn’t deliver energy itself but, it keeps the energy from the foods I eat circulating and helps me maintain focus throughout the day.
-An insulated (so the water doesn’t freeze in the reservoir) hydration pack is a great option for bring water along.
-I like to think of me brain and muscles as sponges.
+Carrying water that you can easily sip also makes a huge difference in my energy level on the mountain. .
+An insulated (so the water doesn’t freeze in the reservoir) hydration pack is a great option for bringing water along.
+I like to think of my brain and muscles as sponges.
 If they dry out they just don’t function as well as they could.

 Plan for mid-morning, portable snacks that can be stuffed in pockets to help prevent hunger and bonking before lunch.
 You can tuck almonds, energy bars, or dried fruit in your pockets for easy access.
 I personally love Trail Butter packets.
 They come in a variety of flavors and offer a sustaining combination of healthy fat, protein, and a small amount of sugar.
 Remember, sugar is the most efficient fuel source for your brain and muscles.
 Combining sugar with nutrients like fat and protein will slow the digestion of sugar and provide a slow release of energy perfect for ski-lift-repeat.
 If you are not locked into a noon lunch hour with everyone else, these snacks will help extend your skiing while lift lines are shorter and hit the lodge for lunch later.

 4. Après recovery